 ACES is the latest in de-escalation and trauma-informed care, and the model for best engagement with youth that are experiencing difficulties.
 Instead of asking, "What is wrong with you?" it teaches people to ask, "What happened to you?"
-Providing this training to all city staff (especially the Ferndale Police Department) that have contact with the public will help improve interactions and ensure that encounters with law enforcement are as positive as possible for those youth in crisis.
-This training should also be offered to members of the public.
+Providing this training to all city staff that have contact with the public will help improve interactions.

-Build and Support a Recreation Center/Skate Park/Performance Space
+Build and Support a Recreation Center

-Providing room for teens to engage with each other outside the school or home is essential to youth in crisis and will go a long way towards reducing truancy, youth homelessness and drug use.
-For those dealing with trauma in their homelife, a performance space for youth and theatre, a skate park or a recreation center can be an invaluable lifeline and even provide skills for future employment.
+Providing indoor fun activities for teens is essential to youth in crisis and will go a long way towards reducing truancy, youth homelessness and drug use.
 Youth should have input on this space and help establish rules and norms.